Day 1 : Finding Center

 – Experiment.
 Create sound patterns with this two-tone sequence.

-- Repeat playing both middle fingers simultaneously as a two tone CHORD.
+– Repeat playing both middle fingers simultaneously as a two-tone CHORD.

-- Create rhythmic patters with this chord.
+– Create rhythmic patterns with this chord.

-This is the central sound is called the TRITONE.
-All the TONAL RELATIONSHIPS that we hear, All of MELODY & HARMONY, what we call our sense of TONALITY, comes from this central relationship.
+All the TONAL RELATIONSHIPS that we hear — all of MELODY & HARMONY, what we call our sense of TONALITY — comes from this central relationship.

 The sound of the Tritone is perhaps most fully described as PERFECT DISSONANCE.